vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/10_phalodaya-paddhatiH.md

 <details><summary>English</summary>

-8. Here.the word bhakta in its chief significance ulti- mately points to a Prapanna.
-In his own samhita (Vishvak- senasamhita) the leader of the hosts (senesa) has said as follows:--
+8. Here.the word bhakta in its chief significance ultimately points to a Prapanna.
+In his own samhita (Vishvaksenasamhita) the leader of the hosts (senesa) has said as follows:--
 </details>